Gewerd-Strauss/DistractLess/README.md

 Alteratively, you can just create your conditions by hand, but usually that will be more prone to error and take longer :P

 Pressing `Save LV's` will open a dialogue to save the current configuration for later access.
-The default folder can be changed under `sLocationUserBackup` in the [settings](#3.-accessing-and-editing-the-settings).
+The default folder can be changed under `sLocationUserBackup` in the [settings](#3-accessing-and-editing-the-settings).

 ### 2.2 The lower middle section: The filter mechanism
    #-2.2-the-lower-middle-section:-the-filter-mechanism
 This section is pretty quickly explained, because not a lot is happening here.
 Two Dropdownlists influence the behaviour of the program.

-The program has three filter-modes:
+The program has three filter-modes.

 #### 2.2.1.
 Both